Cleaning Guides

 Check the label

-Before starting any kind of cleaning, you need to know what material your sofa is made out of.
+Before starting any kind of cleaning, you need to know what material your piece of furniture is made out of.
 Based on this knowledge you can determine the appropriate cleaning method.
-The label is usually located either under a cushion or at the edge of the sofa.
+The label is usually located either under a cushion or at the edge of a sofa or chair.
 In some cases underneath the item.
+Once you find it, look for the correct symbol:

 • W – Water.
-It’s okay to use water for cleaning your sofa
+It’s okay to use water for cleaning your couch or recliner.

 • S – Solvent.
 Use only a solvent-based cleaner and no water.
 A consumer dry cleaning solution or rubbing alcohol are the best in this case.